 Buying with a friend or partner can be an ideal way of making property more affordable - and for couples, the start of a new life together.
-But you need to consider what could happen further down the line if you want to separate and go your own way.
+But you need to consider what could happen in the future if you want to separate and go your own way.

 If you move in with someone else it may seem unromantic or unnecessary to work out what will happen if you split up or want to move on.
-But sorting out the arrangements when you buy means everyone knows where they stand and it can make dealing with a split much easier.
+But sorting out these arrangements when you buy means everyone knows where they stand and it can make dealing with a split much easier.